We may earn money or products from the companies mentioned in this post.

 I am a homemaker, which I truly believe helps my husband and children be better and happier people.
 They get done with all the things only they can do every day.
 Then, I want them to be able to come back to a home that’s a place for them to recharge so they can do those things again.
 And so I “make” and “keep” that home.

 What I do matters

 The fact of the matter is that I’m the only member of my little family who can do my jobs.
 If I were getting paid for all the individual jobs represented by the overarching titles of “wife,” “mom,” and “homemaker,” I’d haul in somewhere around 600K a year.
 (Sign me up.)

-A regular contributor for RuthieGray.Mom, Elizabeth Spencer is mom to two teenage daughters who regularly dispense love, affection, and brutally honest fashion advice.
-She writes about faith, food, and family (with some occasional funny thrown in) at Guilty Chocoholic Mama and avoids working on her 100-year-old farmhouse by spending time on Facebook and Twitter.
+A regular contributor for RuthieGray.Mom, Elizabeth Spencer is a mom to two teenage daughters who regularly dispense love, affection, and brutally honest fashion advice.
+She writes about faith, food, and family (with some occasional funny thrown in) at Guilty Chocoholic Mama.
+Elizabeth avoids working on her 100-year-old farmhouse by spending time on Facebook and Twitter.